junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "I need you."
 I hear him think.
 Don't need to invade his mind, the thoughts are already loud enough.

-"What do you need me for, Dean?"
-I wonder.
+*What do you need me for, Dean?* I wonder.
 I heal him.
 I help him on his feet.
 I wipe his tears.

 I put my wings around him, leaning into the warmth of the human body.
 Greedily.
 Selfishly.

 Taking in his whole existence, grasping the memory, getting prepared.

-"I miss you too."
-I'm thinking.
+*I miss you too.* I'm thinking.
 Never told him, never going to.

-"I'm sorry."
-I see blood.
+*I'm sorry.* I see blood.
 Then I see tears.

 I see danger.
 And I see pain.
 The bright light in his soul, never more blinding.